How To Repair A Cracked Crankcase Cover On Your Dirt Bike

 How To Repair A Crack In Your Dirt Bike Crankcase - Featured

-I Put A Hole My Crankcase Cover Because I Crash A Lot!
+I Put A Hole in My Crankcase Cover Because I Crash A Lot!

-Of course, I didn’t notice the crack until after I got back to my truck, meaning I put another half hour on my internals with no oil… yay… because now I get to replace 5-hour old bearings.
+Of course, I didn’t notice the crack until after I got back to my truck, meaning I put another half hour on my internals with no oil.
+Yay, because now I get to replace the 5-hour-old bearings.

 I pulled the cover and found that the shift shaft was the cause of my new case breather.
-I must have laid my bike down in just the wrong angle to punch the shaft hard enough against the case to break.
+I must have laid my bike down at just the wrong angle to punch the shaft hard enough against the case to break it.

 Pre-Service Notes